wdroz/PurifyLLM/README.md

 - `--ignore-files '**/LICENSES/**'` ignore any files under a `LICENSES` directory anywhere.
 - `--ignore-files 'docs/vendor/**'` ignore files under `docs/vendor`.
 - `--ignore-files '*.md'` ignore markdown files.

-Tip: when used with pre-commit, pass along the filenames from pre-commit and filter undesired directories using these patterns.